Zachay-NAU/ESPHome-Support-on-Seeed-Studio-XIAO-ESP32S3/README.md

 ### Setup Configuration

-- **Step 1.** Inside the **xiao-esp32s3-camera.yaml** file that we created before, change the file and push it OTA to XIAO ESP32S3 sense
+- **Step 1.** Inside the **xiao-esp32s3-microphone.yaml** file that we created before, change the file and push it OTA to XIAO ESP32S3 sense

 ```
+# Configuration for ESPHome
 esphome:
   name: esp32s3
   platformio_options: